Recent Water Damage Posts

 Water can cause organic items to rot and emit odors.
 When there are strong odors at the site, our technicians may decide to perform ozone deodorization.
 We perform the process using ozone deodorizers which are machines that produce ozone, which breaks the molecular formula of the odors thus freshening up the area.

-SERVPRO of Carson City, Douglas County, South Lake Tahoe, Lyon & Storey Counties stands ready to assist homeowners with professional water damage restoration, cleaning, and deodorization services you can trust.
+SERVPRO of Carson City, Douglas County, South Lake Tahoe, Reno East, Lyon & Storey Counties stands ready to assist homeowners with professional water damage restoration, cleaning, and deodorization services you can trust.

 Give our offices a call, today.
 (775) 588-2355